Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 - Providing a professional closing and your contact details

-Here’s an example how to write a resume:
+Here’s an example of how to write a resume:

 Dear [Hiring Manager’s Name]

-I am writing to convey my interest in the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name[Company Name].
-As a highly skilled and knowledgeable [Your field] I believe that I’d be the perfect candidate for this job.
+I am writing to inform you of my enthusiasm for the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name].
+I am highly skilled and experienced [Your profession] I think I’d be a great fit for this job.

 Sincerely,